 - Perfect for crafts, repairs, projects and Acrylic Pouring

-You can start with the acrylic flow technique even with relatively little Acrylic Paint Pouring.
-With the following list of materials for your start in Acrylic Pouring we give you an overview of the materials you need.
+You can start with the acrylic flow technique even with relatively little Acrylic Paint Pouring experience.
+The following list gives you an overview of the materials you need for your start in Acrylic Pouring.

-Our recommendations for acrylic paint sets, optimally your start into the Acrylic Pouring:
+Our recommendations for acrylic paint sets, for your start in Acrylic Pouring: